rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

-## Thinking Foundations - Stories as Building Blocks
+## Thinking Foundations - Clips as Building Blocks

-#### Clips and Sequences

-In this discussion I define "stories" as short sequences of events taking place in a three-dimensional space.
-They will include the physical body of the observer and associated sensations such as touch, proprioception ('muscle' position), pain, hunger and emotional state.
-They may also include the thoughts of the observer (as stories).

-I will split stories into 'clips', 'sequences' and 'narratives'
 #### Clips

 A clips will show one significant thing in a short time slice.
 Often there will be some movement or other change that is analogous to motion blur in an animation.
 The significant thing might be a object or a single event such as a collision or change.
 It could be a notable absence of any change.